itod/yourbugreportsucks/README.md

 **No offense, but your bug report sucks.**

 Don't take it personally.
-I used to write some really sucky bug reports myself.
+I used to write really sucky bug reports myself.

 But then I got a job as a lowly programmer at a certain fruit company, where they take internal bug reporting fairly seriously.
 That's where I learned how to write great bug reports.

 I'd like to share what I've learned so you can write great bug reports too!

- *Turns Out*™, writing a great bug report is easy.
-A great bug report also vastly increases the chances that the bug will get fixed.
+ ***Why should I care about writting great bug reports?* you ask.**

 You've taken the step of contacting the devloper to report the bug, so clearly, you want this bug to be squashed.
-The best thing you can do to ensure that happens is to write a great bug report.
-And honestly, it only takes a few extra minutes.
+The best thing you can do to help is to write a great bug report.
+This will vastly increase the chances that the bug will get fixed in a timely manner.

- I'd like to share what I've learned so you can write better bug reports too!
+And honestly, it only takes a few extra minutes. *Turns Out*™, writing a great bug report is easy.

 ---